-The Office of International programs has a wide variety of ways that faculty and students can work with our International Partners.
+The Office of International Programs has a wide variety of ways that faculty and students can work with our International Partners.
 Below is an overview of the many programs offered, however, if you need more information please contact Phil Plourde at email@example.com or 319-273-6807.

 1. Visiting Scholars

-One of the most common forms of cooperation UNI academic departments have is to host scholars from abroad.
+One of the most common forms of cooperation for UNI academic departments to host visiting scholars from abroad.
 These scholars may be self-sponsored, sponsored in whole or in part by the host or by their home institution.
 The home institution does not have to have an agreement with UNI.
 Host departments are required to assign at least one person as host to provide help and guidance for the visiting scholar while they are on campus.
 All international visitors must be entered in the UNI International Visitor Registry.
 Please go to Hosting International Scholars for details on the host process and visitor registry.